mshafee/mshafee.github.io/README.md

 # Fab lab, MESCE
 There are around 22 fablabs in kerala Mes college of engineering,Kuttippuram is one among them.
 They have a well develepod fablab in which student and faculty development programs are taking place.
-Fabla(MESCE) consists of the below mentioned machines.
+Fablab(MESCE) consists of the below mentioned machines.
 1)3D Printer
 2)Laser Cutting Machine
 3)PCB Milling Machine